Comeng (train)

+The fleet underwent two major refurbishments.
+The first, a mid-life refurbishment, was carried out from 2000 to 2003 by Alstom and EDi Rail.
+The second, named the Comeng Life Extension Project, completed between 2017 and 2021, aimed to extend the trains' lifespan to meet their gradual replacement by the High Capacity Metro Trains and the X'Trapolis 2.0 trains.
+Alongside these upgrades, a number of minor improvement programs were also conducted on the trains to further enhance their efficiency, safety, and reliability.

 Description

 Comeng trains are single deck and are semi-permanently coupled as M-T-M (motor-trailer-motor) sets.
 Most frequently, they are coupled as M-T-M-M-T-M (six-car) sets.
-Comeng trains have power operated doors that must be pulled open by hand but are closed by the driver.
+Comeng trains have power operated doors that must be pulled open manually by hand but are closed by the driver.
 The trains were the first suburban trains in Melbourne to have air-conditioning in the passenger saloon.
 (The older Hitachi trains had driver only air-conditioning fitted more recently.)

 They operate in larger numbers on the Northern, Caulfield, Cross City and Sandringham group lines.
-Since 2017, it has been rare to see Comeng’s on the Burnley and Clifton Hill group lines which are serviced almost exclusively by newer X'Trapolis trains.
-The design of Melbourne's Comeng trains is closely related to that of TransAdelaide's diesel-electric 3000 class railcars.
+Since 2017, it has been rare to see Comengs on the Burnley and Clifton Hill group lines which are serviced almost exclusively by newer X'Trapolis trains.
+The design of Melbourne's Comeng trains is closely related to that of Adelaide Metro's diesel-electric 3000 class railcars.

 The Comeng fleet has begun retirement, with many sets being transferred to North Shore and Tottenham to be stored.
 The stored sets eventually being transferred to Laverton, North Bendigo or McIntyre for scrapping.
 The fleet will eventually be replaced by the High Capacity Metro Trains (HCMT) and X'Trapolis 2.0 fleet.